FSMaxB/lfs-me/README.md

 To keep track of what packages and what files are installed on the system, the metadata files (`sha1sums`, `PKGBUILD` etc.) get installed into the package index.
 The package index is a directory structure of the following form:

     $install_prefix/$index_dir
-    └── $pkgname
+    ├── $pkgname
-        └── $pkgver
+    │   └── $pkgver
-            ├── sha1sums
+    │       ├── sha1sums
-            ├── PKGBUILD
+    │       ├── PKGBUILD
-            ├── DIRS
+    │       ├── DIRS
-            ├── FILES
+    │       ├── FILES
-            └── LINKS
+    │       └── LINKS
+    └── version

 Where `$...` are the respective values of the variables.
+The file `version` contains the version of the index format to prevent corruption when using an older/newer version of lfs-me.

 PKGBUILD
 --------